Please be aware, this event has been rescheduled

-Salvador Carnival 2017
+Salvador Carnival 2020

 Rio's Carnival is much the more famous, but those in the know will gently suggest that the best Carnival in Brazil is actually up in the north-east, at the huge street party that is the Salvador Carnival.

 In contrast to the spectacular formal parades which are everyone's image of the Rio Carnival, Carnival in Salvador is a much more democratic affair which focuses on an enormous street party.
-2017's Salvador Carnival will feature four different parade routes through the city but instead of elaborate costumes and massed ranks of drummers, you have lines of blocos or carnival groups which each have their own trio electrico (soundsystems mounted on articulated lorries) which snake their way through the streets, each accompanied by their 'abadas' or dancers.
+2020's Salvador Carnival will feature six different parade routes through the city but instead of elaborate costumes and massed ranks of drummers, you have lines of blocos or carnival groups which each have their own trio electrico (soundsystems mounted on articulated lorries) which snake their way through the streets, each accompanied by their 'abadas' or dancers.
 You can actually become an 'abada' by the simple act of buying the right tabard the day before, or like most people just stay as a 'pipoca' (popcorn!) and take your place in the crowded streets to dance the night away.